dmcallis1/rapid-pipeline/README.md

 **Required Arguments**

-- '--id': the value of the 'Akamai-generated ID' for the target property (found in Luna Control center).
+- '--name': The Gateway property name for the target API Gateway (ex: My API Gateway).
-- '--version': the target version to update (numeric or 'latest')
+- '--version': The target version to update (numeric or 'latest')

 ### updateEndpointFromDefinition.py